As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 Next steps

-In this article, I have talked through a lot with operating cadence.
-Of course, when you start getting into conversations around the operating cadence, it can seem like this massive ocean to boil.
+In this guide, I've talked through a lot to do with operating cadence.
+When you start getting into conversations around the operating cadence, it can seem like this massive ocean to boil.

-In reality, what we need to do is get focused, prioritize, and make sure we have a purpose and intention set so that we can impactfully and effectively coach our team members.
+But in reality, what you need to do is get focused, prioritize, and make sure you have a purpose and intention set – so that you can impactfully and effectively coach our team members!